If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this post.

 Now the article you are reading now is based on my interaction with him, and everything he shared with me.

-Because on my own, I am already planning my pathway out of this country, so I am open to lots of information.
+As for me, I am already planning my pathway out of this country, so I am open to lots of information.

 It will surprise you, but Canada is home to over 100,000 Nigerians.